StevanFreeborn/OnspringAzureADSyncer/README.md

 ## Overview

-Many onspring customers who utilize the Onspring platform choose to leverage Onspring's existing SSO integration for authentication.
+Many Onspring customers who utilize the Onspring platform choose to leverage Onspring's existing SSO integration for authentication.
 This integration allows customers to setup a single sign-on experience for their users using their existing identity management provider.
 As part of this existing integration Onspring supports accepting claims for the user's username, email address, first name, last name, and optionally groups.

 It also allows for just-in-time provisioning of users and groups if they are not already present in Onspring.
 This integration also updates the user's username, email address, first name, last name, and groups in Onspring upon each login if they change in the identity management provider between logins.
 Many customers utilize this integration with Azure Active Directory (AAD) as their identity management provider